pqvst/hello/_posts/2021-07-26-self-hosted-analytics-with-umami-and-traefik.md

 ### 2) Add event tracking

-Another great feature with Umami is that you can easily add basic using simple CSS class names.
+Another great feature with Umami is that you can easily add basic event tracking using simple CSS class names.
 This is great for tracking "Call to Action" buttons or other key actions on your website to get some in-depth analytics.

 ```html
 <button class="umami--click--signup">Sign Up</button>